 A sample of that looks like this:

-- A list of RSVPs & non-responders – once you get an answer from non-responders, you will have the final numbers to update catering and rentals.
+A list of RSVPs & non-responders – once you get an answer from non-responders.

 The sections in this tab may be divided into the following

 List of where you’re registered.

 Draft a list of items you would really like to have.

 After the wedding draft a gift log of the gifts you received and from whom.